Keats/tera2/README.md

 - [x] Handle map literals (only allow string as keys for now?)
 - [x] More fuzzing
 - [x] Add a Context object that holds values like the one in Tera
+- [x] Add an escape_html fn with benchmarks and a faster one featured gated
+- [ ] Add a Tera object that holds all the templates
 - [ ] Implement basic VM without filters/functions/tests
   - [ ] Fix bytecode generation because it's likely wrong
   - [ ] Ensure that runtime errors point to the right thing